spiffe/spiffe/ssc/elections/ELECTION_ISSUE_TEMPLATE.md

 For more information about the definition of active engagement, and how this list was compiled, please see the Election and Term Mechanics section of the [SSC Charter](https://github.com/spiffe/spiffe/blob/master/ssc/CHARTER.md#election-and-term-mechanics).

 If you feel that you are an active SPIFFE community member or contributor but are not included in the list below, please contact the SSC at ssc-elections@spiffe.io and we will be happy to include you.
-Even if you do not interact with GitHub normally, a GitHub account is required as this is how SSC members gain administrative rights on the SPIFFE projects.
+Even if you do not interact with GitHub normally, to be an election candidate a GitHub account is required as this is how SSC members gain administrative rights on the SPIFFE projects.

 ### Nominating an SSC Member
 Eligible participants may nominate up to two candidates per available SSC seat during the nomination period.
 They may nominate themselves or someone else.